Edwalton

-Edwalton is an area of West Bridgford in the Borough of Rushcliffe, in Nottinghamshire, England, covering Gamston and the older Edwalton village.
+Edwalton is a village in the Rushcliffe borough in Nottinghamshire, England, originating from Edwalton village.
 The population of the Rushcliffe Ward was 3,908 at the 2011 Census.
-A 2019 estimate put it at 4,892.
+Results from the 2021 census now indicates that the population has risen to 5,774.

 History

-One of the earliest mentions of Edwalton village is in the Domesday book where it features among lands given to Hugh de Grandmesnil by King William 1.
+One of the earliest mentions of Edwalton village is in the Domesday Book where it features among lands given to Hugh de Grandmesnil by King William 1.
 This land required more than three ploughs and consisted of 20 acre of meadow.

 After the marriage of the heir to West Bridgford's landowners, the Musters family, into the Chaworth family, the areas of West Bridgford and Edwalton were joined as West Bridgford Urban District and now as part of Rushcliffe Borough.

+Civil parish

+In 1931 the parish had a population of 290.
+On 1 April 1935 the parish was abolished and merged with West Bridgford.